JanssenProject/jans/docs/janssen-server/config-guide/config-tools/jans-tui/README.md

 ```

 You will be prompted for credentials if you do not have ` ~/.config/jans-cli.ini`.
 Contact your administrator for credentials.
-Administrator can obtain credidentials on Janssen Server as follows:
+Administrator can obtain credentials on Janssen Server as follows:

 ```
 cat /opt/jans/jans-setup/setup.properties.last | grep tui_client